 Types Of NYC Subway Accidents

-The most common type of subway accidents are trip-and-fall incidents that occur on the platforms of the subway.
-If you have tripped and suffered injury, you must be careful to document the reason and location for the fall.
+The most common type of subway accidents is trip-and-fall incidents that occur on the platforms of the subway.
+If you have tripped and suffered an injury, you must be careful to document the reason and location for the fall.
 This information will be a critical factor in filing an injury claim, and you must have precise information that proves the real cause of your fall.
-For example, it is not enough to say you fell walking down the stairs unless you are able to point out the direct location and the defect that could have caused the accident.
+For example, it is not enough to say you fell walking down the stairs unless you can point out the direct location and the defect that could have caused the accident.

 Filing A Subway Accident Claim In NYC